nanoporetech/modkit/book/src/collapse.md

 ### Combine: `--combine`

-In `modkit pileup` the combine method can be used to produce binary modified/unmodified counts.
+In `modkit` the combine method can be used to produce binary modified/unmodified counts.
 Continuing with the above example, the counts for number of modified reads, `N_mod`, becomes the number of reads with 5hmC calls plus the number of reads with 5mC calls. `N_other_mod` will always be `0`.
 The `raw_mod_code` will be reported as the